Sacred Heart Schools

 Sacred Heart schools in Houston date back over 50 years with the Duchesne Academy of the Sacred Heart opening its doors in 1960 and The Regis School of the Sacred Heart, named for St. John Francis Regis, first holding classes in 1991.
 Regis was voted into full membership in the Sacred Heart Network in 1998.

-The Regis School is part of a network of 24 Sacred Heart Schools in the United States and more than 145 schools in 41 countries worldwide.
+Regis is part of a network of 25 Sacred Heart Schools in the United States and Canada and more than 145 schools in 41 countries worldwide.
 The Sacred Heart Network provides a means for mutual support and development among the schools to further the mission of the Society of the Sacred Heart.